What is Structural Family Systems Theory & Therapy?Â

 What are boundaries about in structural family therapy?

-Boundaries in family relationships are far more complex than simple rules or limits - they're like invisible force fields that govern how family members interact with each other.
+Boundaries in relationships are far more complex than simple rules or limits - they're like invisible force fields that govern how system members interact with each other.
 When boundaries between parents and children become too porous, emotions can flow freely between them, creating situations where a child might take on their parent's anxiety or a parent becomes overwhelmed by their child's every mood swing.
 Picture a mother who becomes completely distraught whenever her teenager is upset, or a father who shares all his marital problems with his young son.
 While these examples might seem like closeness or trust, they actually represent boundary violations that can burden children with adult emotional responsibilities they're not equipped to handle.
 Healthy boundaries, on the other hand, are like a semi-permeable membrane - allowing for emotional connection and support while still maintaining appropriate separation between parent and child roles.

 Porous Boundaries